 What do you need to make really good children’s clothing?
-It should be high-quality (it shouldn’t tear or wear through quickly), weather appropriate (especially important in Scandinavian winter!), and allow for easy movement.
+It should be high-quality (it shouldn’t tear or wear through quickly, something one expects with Scandinavian design), weather appropriate (especially important in Scandinavian winter!), and allow for easy movement.
 Like any other kind of clothing, it should also be as sustainably and ethically made as possible, and aesthetically pleasing; that is of course subjective for both the parent and the child.
 We think of most children’s clothing as gender-neutral, meaning that hey, if the kid likes it, let ’em wear it!

 For the most part, it’s possible to find inexpensive and high-quality reused clothing for kids at second-hand clothing shops and charity shops.
 But having a few new pieces for a child for events, special occasions, and just the odd day when you think, “we’re all getting fancy today!” is nice too, and there are a host of Scandinavian children’s clothing brands that create beautiful and high-quality items.
 These are items that you’ll be able to use for multiple children and pass down or donate, continuing the very useful cycle of recycling children’s clothing.
 After all, kids grow fast!